-Chapter 1 - Product Description
+Chapter 1 Product Description

-Infant Flow[®] SiPAP[TM] provides a non-invasive form of respiratory support designed for infants in hospital environments such as Neonatal and Pediatric Intensive Care Units.
+Infant FlowTM SiPAP driver provides a non-invasive form of respiratory support designed for infants in hospital environments such as Neonatal and Pediatric Intensive Care Units.
 It can also be used when transporting these patients within the hospital environment.

-Infant Flow[®] SiPAP[TM] is currently available in a Plus or Comprehensive^{} configuration.
+Infant Flow SiPAP driver is currently available in a Plus or Comprehensive\ configuration.
 The Plus configuration provides NCPAP and time triggered BiPhasic modes with and without breath rate monitoring.
-The Comprehensive^{} configuration offers these features plus a patient triggered BiPhasic mode with apnea backup breaths.
-The Infant Flow[®] SiPAP[TM] comes standard in all configurations with an LCD touch screen display, pressure time waveform graphics, integrated patient monitoring, alarms for high and low pressure and FiO2 and up to 2 hours of backup battery power.
+The Comprehensive\ configuration offers these features plus a patient triggered BiPhasic mode with apnea backup breaths.
+The Infant Flow SiPAP driver comes standard in all configurations with an LCD touch screen display, pressure time waveform graphics, integrated patient monitoring, alarms for high and low pressure and FiO2 and up to 2 hours of backup battery power.

-As a result of the unique, patented design, the Infant Flow[®] or AirLife[TM] Infant nCPAP System Generator has been proven to provide the most stable CPAP at the lowest work of breathing for patients compared to other devices (1).
-The outstanding performance of the Infant Flow[®] Generator is irrespective of patient demand or expiratory flows.
-This system has been designed and tested to perform optimally when used only with accessories available from Cardinal Health.
-These accessories include circuits and generators, prong and mask patient interfaces and bonnets.
+As a result of the unique, patented design, the Infant Flow, Infant Flow LP or AirLife Infant nCPAP System Generators have been proven to provide the most stable CPAP at the lowest work of breathing for patients compared to other devices (1).
+The outstanding performance of variable flow generators is irrespective of patient demand or expiratory flows.
+The SiPAP driver has been designed and tested to perform optimally when used only with accessories available from CareFusion.
+These accessories include the variable flow generator, single limb breathing circuit, nasal prongs, nasal masks, and fixation device, either bonnet or headgear.

-Infant Flow[®] SiPAP[TM] Features
+Infant Flow SiPAP Features

-The expanded capabilities of the Infant Flow[®] SiPAP[TM] Plus and Comprehensive^{} configurations allow for applications to broader range of patients who may otherwise not be candidates for non-invasive respiratory support from NCPAP alone ^(2,3).
+The expanded capabilities of the Infant Flow SiPAP Plus and Comprehensive\ configurations allow for applications to broader range of patients who may otherwise not be candidates for non-invasive respiratory support from NCPAP alone (2,3).